mougiakouel/QGIS-Training-Manual/vector_analysis/basic_analysis.rst

 (We want to be able to calculate distances in meters and areas in hectares, not in degrees.)

-Once you've got these layers in your :guilabel:`Layers list`, rename them by right-clicking on them and selecting the :guilabel:`Rename` option.
-Give them the new, less messy names :kbd:`roads`, :kbd:`schools` and :kbd:`farms`.
+Once you've got these layers in your :guilabel:`Layers list`:

+* Rename the layers by right-clicking on them and selecting the :guilabel:`Rename` option.
+* Give them the new, less messy names :kbd:`roads`, :kbd:`schools` and :kbd:`farms`.
-Save your map under :guilabel:`exercise_data`, as :kbd:`analysis.qgs`.
+* Save your map under :guilabel:`exercise_data`, as :kbd:`analysis.qgs`.

-In your operating system's file manager, create a new folder under :guilabel:`exercise_data` and call it :kbd:`residential_development`.
+* In your operating system's file manager, create a new folder under :guilabel:`exercise_data` and call it :kbd:`residential_development`.
 This is where you'll save the datasets that will be the results of the analysis functions.

 Now that we've got the data, let's analyze the problem!